Photo by Juliet Furst

 Use a paintbrush to paint your church dome when there’s no money available to construct a dome.

-That’s exactly what Jesuit renowned artist Andrea Pozzo did when the Church of Sant’ignazio in Rome ran out of cash to build its dome: instead of a real one, he painted one with trompe-l’oeil and quadratura to create a stunning illusion of an absent coffered dome between 1685 and 1688.
+That’s exactly what Jesuit renowned artist Andrea Pozzo did.
+The Church of Sant’ignazio in Rome ran out of cash to build its dome.
+Instead of constructing a real one, he painted it with trompe-l’oeil and quadratura.
+This created a stunning illusion of an absent coffered dome between 1685 and 1688.

 From the ground, the flat canvas looks like an actual architecture.
 Even today, it remains arguably one of the triumphs of Baroque illusionism.